 They really had a non-conventional wedding in the sense that they actually got legally married in a free 10-minute ceremony in city hall in Rotterdam with just their parents present.
 This was so that her brother could do their actual ceremony in Ireland.
 Caoimhe really wanted her brother to be part of the day and she always imagined that he would do the ceremony.
 They wrote the whole ceremony themselves, together with her brother.
 They wrote their own vows and picked the music for the ceremony based on their memories as a couple.
 She walked down the aisle to “How to Dream” by Sam Phillips (Gilmore Girls fans will know this).
 Surprisingly, Caoimhe says she never cried on her wedding day, but her brother had left his guitar in the main hall and on the last day in the venue her husband was waiting for her so they could go to breakfast.
 As she was walking down from the room he started to play this song on the guitar.
 Safe to say they both bawled for the first time all weekend as they were just so incredibly happy but also so incredibly sad their wedding was over.
 Watching re-runs of the Gilmore Girls will be even more enjoyable for them now and will bring back so many great memories.

 They feel incredibly lucky that they were able to get married this year.
 If they had chosen a date 2 weeks later, their wedding would have been cancelled.
-Caoimhe really feels for all the brides this year that had to cancel their wedding due to the pandemic and she hopes that they can rearrange their dream day later on this year.
+Caoimhe really feels for all Covid brides that had to cancel their wedding due to the pandemic and she hopes that they can rearrange their dream day as soon as possible.
 Everyone deserves to have the day of their dreams.